Steven-cpp/cs144/README.md

-This is the added line
+This is the added line in Ubuntu-Docker

 For build prereqs, see [the CS144 VM setup instructions](https://web.stanford.edu/class/cs144/vm_howto).

 ## Sponge quickstart